COP30 MEDITERRANEAN PAVILION IN BELÉM, Brazil (10-21 Nov, 2025)

 The Mediterranean Pavilion at COP30, will serve as a shared space for all Mediterranean stakeholders, ranging from Member States, to academia, private sector and civil society.
 It will be an inclusive and dynamic platform showcasing the Mediterranean’s leadership and commitment to climate action and sustainable development.

-If you are a journalist interested in receiving further information on the Pavilion’s activities, announcements, press events or booking interviews with a Mediterranean Pavilion’s representative, please register by writing to media@ufmsecretariat.org
+If you are a journalist interested in receiving further information please write to media@ufmsecretariat.org

 If you wish to access all press releases, high-res photos and TV quality footage, visit our shared drive.